Landscapes of the Tetrahedron and Cube: An Exploration of Shortest Paths on Polyhedra: Acknowledgements

 \section{Acknowledgements}

-The research of Emiko Saso was supported by the Trinity College Summer Research Program.
+The research of Emiko Saso and Xin Shi was supported by the Trinity College Summer Research Program.
 We would also like to thank the Undergrad Research Incubator Program at the University of North Texas for its support.